 The conjecture that environmental chemicals were causing cancer was based on two observations: workers in a few occupations, who had been exposed to very high concentrations of some chemicals, had increased risks of cancer, and greatly increased chemical production during and after World War II had resulted in more chemicals in the air, water, and soil.
-No causal link was demonstrated between environmental chemicals and cancer.

-The cry "The environment causes 90 [or 80 or 70] percent of cancer!" was commonly heard in the 1960s and 1970s.
-It was frightening, but it carried a promise.
+No causal link, however, was demonstrated between environmental chemicals and cancer.
+The cry "The environment causes 90 [or 80 or 70] percent of cancer!" was frightening, but it carried a promise.
 Simply reducing exposures to environmental chemicals promised to eliminate much of the cancer that plagued the nation.
-The promise, with no basis in fact, was very appealing to policymakers, who saw an opportunity to do something about a dreaded disease.
+The promise was very appealing to policymakers, who saw an opportunity to do something about a dreaded disease.
 The policies enacted when the promise shone brightest persist, and they need changing.

 First of all, there was (and is) no cancer epidemic in the sense that the disease was (or is) becoming more common.
-As is well-known to scientists, the control of infectious diseases has resulted in more people reaching the ages at which cancer has always been common, but the frequency of cancer has not increased in any age group.
+As was well-known to scientists by 1981, the control of infectious diseases had resulted in more people reaching the ages at which cancer has always been common, but the frequency of cancer had not increased in any age group.

 Even so, wasn't it possible that environmental chemicals were a major cause of cancer?
-The answer, available in 1981, was no. At worst, chemical pollution of air, water, and soil was associated with 2 percent of cancers.
+The answer, again available in 1981, was no. At worst, chemical pollution of air, water, and soil was associated with 2 percent of cancers.
 In remarkable agreement, EPA scientists who examined the same question in 1986 estimated that chemical pollutants were associated with 1 to 3 percent of all cancers.